Sznv91/graduation-TopJava/README.md

 Return Array restaurants in JSON format from DB that have any flag `"Enable"` and dishes of all date, and also Restaurants which do not have dish.
 Body of restaurant have field `"voteCount"` that shows quantity of vote which users gave for the restaurant of all date.

-# Get single Restaurant with today menu:
+# Get single Restaurant with today menu
 ## Resource:
 [/restaurants/{restaurantId}](http://localhost:8080/restaurants/{restaurantId})
 ___